Last Updated on June 13, 2022 by James Castro

-Though the main disadvantage of the relationship-based model being its relatively expensive approach, fostering ongoing interaction with buyers through Customer Relationship Management strategies typically improves Return On Investment (ROI) in the long run.
+Though the main disadvantage of the relationship-based model is its relatively expensive approach, fostering ongoing interaction with buyers through Customer Relationship Management strategies typically improves Return On Investment (ROI) in the long run. so consider the lifetime value of the relationship, not just the transaction.
 What’s more, many marketing experts feel that the transactional marketing technique is becoming an almost antiquated practice.

 The Merits of Relationship Marketing Over Transactional Marketing

 Remember when we kicked off this blog and mentioned the phrase “Build the relationship, and the transactions will follow”?
 We’re going to mention it yet again, and touch on some elements we previously covered, as we begin our foray into explaining just how more effective relationship marketing is compared to its transactional brethren.
 To begin with, it must be understood that the relationship approach presents broader, longer-term goals as compared to transactional-based tactics.
 As its namesake implies, relationship marketing focuses on developing long-lasting relationships with clients for the succinct purpose of securing sales well into the future.

 MVMG Fun Fact: Nagasimha Kanagi once said in an article that appeared in The Journal of Management and Marketing Research Role of Relationship Marketing that “relationships as a focus of marketing strategy aid in the understanding of consumer needs and wants, which is useful to implement profitable exchanges.
 With knowledge and application of relationship marketing, a businessperson is helped in achieving customer satisfaction, customer retention and customer acquisition.”